 Rules and regulations such as the Sarbanes-Oxley Act have increased our legal and finance compliance costs and made some activities more timeconsuming and costly.
 For example, Section 404 requires that our management report on, and our independent auditors attest to, the effectiveness of our internal control structure and procedures for financial reporting.
-However, our auditors will not be required to formally attest to the effectiveness of our internal control over financial reporting pursuant to Section 404 until we are no longer an "emerging growth company," as defined in the JOBS Act.
+However, our auditors have not previously attested to the effectiveness of our internal control structure and procedures for financial reporting as we have been an "emerging growth company," as defined in the JOBS Act; however, we will cease to be an emerging growth company at the end of 2021, and so our auditors will be required to attest to the effectiveness of our internal control over financial reporting pursuant to Section 404 for the first time in connection with the filing of our Annual Report on Form 10-K to be filed in the first quarter of 2022.
 Effective internal controls are necessary for us to provide reliable financial reports and effectively prevent fraud.
 Section 404 compliance may divert internal resources and will take a significant amount of time and effort to complete.
 We may not be able to successfully complete the procedures and certification and attestation requirements of Section 404 by the time we will be required to do so.
 Implementing these changes may take a significant amount of time and may require specific compliance training of our personnel.
 In the future, we may discover areas of our internal controls that need improvement.
 If our auditors or we discover a material weakness or significant deficiency, the disclosure of that fact, even if quickly remedied, could reduce the market's confidence in our consolidated financial statements and harm our stock price.
 Any inability to provide reliable financial reports or prevent fraud would harm our business.
 We may not be able to effectively and timely implement necessary control changes and employee training to ensure continued compliance with the Sarbanes-Oxley Act and other regulatory and reporting requirements.
-If we fail to successfully complete the procedures and certification and attestation requirements of Section 404, or if in the future our Chief Executive Officer, Chief Financial Officer or independent registered public accounting firm determines that our internal controls over financial reporting are not effective as defined under Section 404, we could be subject to investigations or sanctions by Nasdaq, the SEC or other regulatory authorities.
-Furthermore, perceptions of the company may suffer, and this could cause a decline in the market price of our shares of common stock.
+If we fail to successfully complete the procedures and certification and attestation requirements of Section 404, or if in the future our Chief Executive Officer, Chief Financial Officer or independent registered public accounting firm determines that our internal controls over financial reporting are not effective as defined under Section 404, perceptions of the company may suffer, and this could cause a decline in the market price of our shares of common stock.
 We cannot assure you that we will be able to fully comply with the requirements of the Sarbanes-Oxley Act or that management or, when applicable, our auditors will conclude that our internal controls are effective in future periods.
 Irrespective of compliance with Section 404, any failure of our internal controls could have a material adverse effect on our stated results of operations and harm our reputation.

-We are an emerging growth company, and any decision on our part to comply only with certain reduced reporting and disclosure requirements applicable to emerging growth companies could make our common stock less attractive to investors.
+We are an emerging growth company and a smaller reporting company, and any decision on our part to comply only with certain reduced reporting and disclosure requirements applicable to emerging growth companies and smaller reporting companies could make our common stock less attractive to investors.